RASULAdalf/Traffic-Lights/README.md

 1. Get a clone of this repository.
 2. Go to CameraWebServer direcotory and open CameraWebServer.ino file using Arduino IDE
-3. Go to Display directory and open stringWithPeriod.ino file using another window of Arduino IDE4.
-Then go to library manager of Arduino IDE and install following:
+3. Go to Display directory and open stringWithPeriod.ino file using another window of Arduino IDE h
-			AsyncTimer.h - by Aasim-A
-			SevSeg.h - by Dean Reading
-			ArduinoHttpClient - by Arduino
-			AsyncTCP - by dvarrel